vignesh6126/Web_Scrapping_Safari/README.md

 ## 📂 Output File

-- `trending_repos.csv` is generated in the current directory after script execution.
+- `github_trending_top5.csv` is generated in the current directory after script execution.

-## 📬 Contact

-Feel free to reach out or contribute to the project by submitting pull requests.

----

-Made with ❤️ using Python